joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-07-19-can-you-win-the-world-cup.md

 ### The second round

 In the second round, we play a chosen amount $y$ against the winner of another first round match.
-We should expect this number to bias toward small numbers and away from large numbers, since they already spent some energy winning the first round.
+We should expect this number to bias toward small numbers and away from large numbers, since they've already spent some energy winning the first round.

 We can find this probability using the [connection between CDFs and PDFs](https://joshmaxsilverman.github.io/2026-05-11-fiddler-randomade/#:~:text=on%20average.-,Demonstration,-of%20the%20useful)

 $$ P(\text{first round winner has }z\text{ left}) = \frac{\text{d}}{\text{d}z} P(\text{first round winner has }\leq z\text{ left}). $$

-The first round winner has $z$ or less left when one minus the max of the first round energies was less than $z:$
+The first round winner has $z$ or less left when one minus the max of the first round energies was less than $z.$ In other words, neither of the first round competitors picked a random number between $z$ and $1:$

 $$
 	\begin{align}